anet-be/lua-yottadb/README.md

 ### Calling M from Lua

 The Lua wrapper for M is designed for both speed and simple usage.
-The following call M routines from [arithmetic.m](examples/arithmetic.m):
+The following calls M routines from [arithmetic.m](examples/arithmetic.m):

 ```lua
 $ export ydb_routines=examples   # put arithmetic.m into ydb path